ava-orange-education/Ultimate-Cardano-Smart-Contracts/chapter_10/helios/ticket-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to launch the application.

 #
-### Please Note: This is a project-based learning example and not intended for production use
+### Please Note: This is a project-based learning example and not optimized for production use

 ### Legal Notice
 ```